pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 reviewed: "2021-03-26"
 ---

-[Autopilot](https://pantheon.io/autopilot?docs) on Pantheon automatically detects, performs, and deploys updates for WordPress and Drupal CMS solutions.
+[Autopilot](https://pantheon.io/autopilot?docs) is a new feature that's part of Pantheon's [New Dashboard](/guides/new-dashboard) experience.
+Pantheon Autopilot automatically detects, performs, and deploys updates for WordPress and Drupal.

 <Alert title="Limited Availability" type="info" icon="leaf">